Get Started

 A self-governed network where people and their agents build, share, and govern context graphs in the open — each project its own graph, all of them federating into a shared commons.

-The aDNA network Real aDNA vaults — Astro, III, RareHarness, wga, RareArchive, Home — federating around the aDNA core on the Lattice Protocol.
+The aDNA network Real aDNA vaults — Astro, III, RareHarness, wga, RareArchive, Home — connected around the aDNA core by the relationships they declare.
+Astro III RareHarness wga RareArchive Home aDNA the network The aDNA network Real aDNA vaults — Astro, III, RareHarness, wga, RareArchive, Home — connected around the aDNA core by the relationships they declare.
 Astro III RareHarness wga RareArchive Home aDNA the network

-Real aDNA vaults — forges, frameworks, platforms, and public-good archives — federating on the Lattice Protocol.
+Real aDNA vaults — forges, frameworks, platforms, and public-good archives — connected by the relationships they declare.

 How it Works